Why avoid sulfates and silicons

 We understand that with the craziness nowadays, it’s almost impossible to keep track of everything in our daily lives – I mean, we really do understand.
 The good news is we got your back, doing the homework for you, and challenging the industry to do the same.

-From a haircare perspective, most of the shampoos available in the market are infested with sulfates – unnecessary and detergent chemicals – that eliminate the healthy and good-for-you natural hair oil, water, and protein, causing a deep dryness and opacity.
+From a haircare perspective, most of the shampoos available on the market are infested with sulfates – unnecessary and detergent chemicals – that strip away the healthy and good-for-you natural hair oil, water, and protein, causing a deep dryness and opacity.
 Because you see your hair becoming a little disaster, you feel like pouring a good amount of conditioner right away to cover that damage.

 So to avoid this vicious cycle, we deeply encourage you to go for sulfate-free shampoos and silicone-free conditioners, to mention the least.
 What we recommend is that you would ideally check the whole ingredients list and stay away from other harmful, toxic, and unnecessary chemicals from all beauty products you might need, but we will talk about that in a future post.